Chipstead, Surrey: History

 The village lay within the Reigate hundred.

 Chipstead appears in Domesday Book as Tepestede.
 It was held by William de Wateville.
 Its Domesday assets were: 3 hides; 7 ploughs, 1 mill worth £1, woodland worth 5 hogs.
 It rendered £8.

+From 1894 until 1933 Chipstead was part of Reigate Rural District.
+From 1933 to 1974 it was in Banstead Urban District.
+In 1951 the civil parish had a population of 1513.
+On 1 April 1974 the parish was abolished.

 The Grade I listed church of St Margaret is in Hooley, the official hamlet of the village, with somewhat isolated geography and its own article.
 It was restored in 1827 when its patron was the Jolliffe family of Chipstead Court keeping its 12th century arch and foundations.
 The school in the Victorian era here was endowed by Mary Stephens in 1746 with land producing £70 per annum.
 Sir Edward Banks (builder) enterprising building contractor for public works, was in 1835 buried in the churchyard – his business partner and daughter's husband being the patrons of the church and owners of Chipstead Court since 1788.

-From 1894 until 1934 Chipstead was part of Reigate Rural District.